TN 96 (02-18)

 GN 02402.115 Power of Attorney to Foreign Financial Institutions (FI) for Title II Beneficiaries

-A. Introduction to power of attorney to a foreign FI
+A. General information on Power of Attorney to a foreign FI

-When we send checks to the foreign FI by power of attorney, this arrangement is not a form of electronic payment.
+NOTE: Power of Attorney to a foreign institution is not a form of electronic payment.

-Enter either “retirement and survivors payments” or “disability insurance benefits” in the space titled “State purpose for which checks are issued.”
-The person providing the form may complete this section before giving it to the beneficiary if she or he knows the claim number.
+Enter either “retirement and survivors payments” or “disability insurance benefits” in the space titled “Purpose for which checks are issued”.
+You may complete this section before giving it to the beneficiary if the claim number is available.

 Indicate the period for which the authorization applies.

-Send a completed copy of the form to: Office of International Operations
+Send a completed copy of the form to the Office of Earnings and International Operations

 PO Box 17769

 Baltimore, MD 21235-7769;